 At the Community Foundation for Monterey County (CFMC), we believe everyone deserves the opportunity to thrive.
-Through data-driven insights, real community voices and strategic investment, we are committed to removing barriers and creating pathways to success for all Monterey County residents.
+Through data-driven insights, real community voices and strategic investment, we are committed to removing barriers and creating pathways to success for Monterey County residents.

 The data shows there are great disadvantages and disparities for many of our neighbors around basic human needs such as housing, education, economic stability and mental health.
-Funding these specific areas will create opportunity and measurable impact.Â
+Funding these specific areas will create opportunity and measurable impact.

 It comes as no surprise that housing affordability and sustainability are key obstacles to a thriving Monterey County.
 Since 2014, median home prices increased by 95%, while median income for a family of four in Monterey County has increased 50%.